 Is WPS mandatory for all companies in the UAE?

-Yes, WPS is mandatory for all private sector companies registered with the Ministry of Human Resources and Emiratisation (MoHRE).
+Yes, WPS is mandatory for all private sector companies registered with MoHRE.
 This requirement ensures compliance with UAE labor laws, mandating timely and accurate salary payments through approved financial institutions.
+Some employer categories may be exempt based on MoHRE rules, but most MoHRE-registered private sector establishments must comply.

 How can I confirm if my company is WPS-compliant?